thomasperi/sandbox-clone/README.md

 });
 ```

-### `(clonebox).snapshot()`
+### `.snapshot()`

 Reads the contents of the temp directory into a JavaScript object for analysis.
 The keys are the files' pathnames relative to `base`, and the values are the files' contents.
+It doesn't provide any information about directories, only the files.

 Supposing you had the following files: